doubleunion/arooo/README.md

 ## Security

-If you find a security vulnerability with Arooo, please let us know at admin@doubleunion.org.
+To report a security vulnerability with Arooo, see [SECURITY.md](SECURITY.md).
 Thank you!

 ## License